theNicelander/ck3_blood_mage/README.md

 - You love playing a single character
 - You want a way for your character to live forever, without being completely immortal
-- You want your character to gain positive physical traits (intelligent, beautiful, etc) in a way that feels part of the game
+- You want your character to gain and level up positive physical traits (intelligent, beautiful, etc) in a way that feels part of the game

-Blood Mages can drain **Lifeforce** out of other characters, to extend their lifespan.
-The life

 **Maximum compatibility**: Doesn't overwrite any base game files to work with most other mods, even large overhaul mods such as EK2 or AGOT (tested).

-## High level
+## Overview

+They drain **Lifeforce** from others to extend their own lifespan and cast powerful spells.
+This power can be used to heal, enhance abilities, absorb traits, and more, at the cost of their own health.

 ## Blood Mage Trait and Specialisation

-The Blood Mage trait features five unique specialisation tracks:
+The Blood Mage trait features five distinct tracks:

 - **Ancient**: Survive
 - **Enlightenment**: Strengthen yourself